The Book of Daniel (TV series): Mid-season cancellation

 On January 24, 2006, NBC announced the show had been dropped from the schedule.
 The last airing of the show was on January 20, 2006.
 The January 20 episode was the fourth in the series, drawing 5.8 million viewers.
 NBC gave no official explanation for the cancellation.

 DVD release

-On September 26, 2006, a complete-series collection of The Book of Daniel was released on DVD exclusively on Amazon.com.
+On September 26, 2006, a complete-series collection of The Book of Daniel was released on DVD exclusively on Amazon.com by Universal Studios Home Entertainment.
 The set includes two discs, featuring all eight episodes.